ChiaYunhan/one-stop-chatbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This is an open-source learning project designed to help developers understand full-stack development, RAG, and AWS technologies.
+This is a personal learning project to explore full-stack development, RAG, and AWS technologies.

 ---